TheLonelySeminole/.dotfiles/Documents/GitTips.md

 Although hard links don't support recursive linking, 'cp -lR' does.

-So far so good, although I need to test sync with base .config files.
+So far so good, although I need to test github.com editing to make sure the hard link holds with the base .config files.

 ### Create hard links to directories